rontarrant/gtkDcoding/docs/_posts/2019-03-31-x0002-gtkd-in-a-linux-environment.md

 ---
 title: X0002 - GtkD Linux Development Environment
 layout: post
-description: How to install and use a D-language build environment on Linux Mint.
+description: How to install and use a GTK and D-language build environment on Linux Mint.
 author: Ron Tarrant
-keywords:
-- GtkD
-- GTK+ 3
-- dlang
-- D language
-- Linux

 ---